Operations & Benchmarks

 The injectable COGS benchmark for medical spas is 30 to 40% of injectable revenue.
 At the high end of that range, the difference between gross and net commission is significant enough to change whether your compensation model is viable.

-Net of consumables commission, example calculation
+Net of consumables commission — example calculation

 Provider annual injectable revenue $400,000

-Injectable COGS at 40% of injectable revenue $160,000
+Injectable COGS at 40% $160,000

-Net of consumables commission base (Revenue minus COGS) $240,000
+Net commission base (revenue minus COGS) $240,000

 Commission rate applied to net base 20%

-Provider commission earned $48,000
+Provider commission earned (net of consumables) $48,000

-Gross commission (if applied to full revenue instead) $80,000
+Gross commission (if applied to full revenue) $80,000

 What the fully loaded cost actually looks like